grumpycoders/pcsx-redux/docs/Lua/redux-basics.md

 ```

 The `Slice` will contain the raw bytes of the screenshot data.
 It's meant to be written out using the `:writeMoveSlice()` method on a `File` object.
 The `width` and `height` will be the width and height of the screenshot, in pixels.
 The `bpp` will be either `BPP_16` or `BPP_24`, depending on the color depth of the screenshot.
 The size of the `data` Slice will be `height * width` multiplied by the number of bytes per pixel, depending on the `bpp`.

+## Miscellaneous

+- `PCSX.quit([code])` schedules the emulator to quit.
+It's not instantaneous, and will only quit after the current block of Lua code has finished executing, which will be before the next main loop iteration.
+The `code` parameter is optional, and will be the exit code of the emulator.
+If not specified, it'll default to 0.